pingswept/me30-website/content/notes/pcb.md

 6. Make a new project.
 7. Add components to the schematic file.
 8. Connect the components together in the schematic.
-9. Associate a footprint with each component.
+9. Assign a footprint to each component (see the "Tools" menu).
 10. Generate a netlist from the schematic.
 11. Read the netlist into the PCB file.
 12. If your footprints are all in a stack, right-click > Global Spread and Place > Spread out All Footprints